thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 }
 ```

-And now, if we look at the generated code, we can see Anvil adds all the generated components to our graph when we compile the app.
+Now, if we look at the generated code, we can see that Anvil adds all the generated components to our graph when we compile the app.

 ![Merged Component](https://github.com/user-attachments/assets/79136c55-9bd8-4e7e-aa8e-d6534a3db4c0)